 We will transport you by our private bus from Pamplona to Roncesvalles, near the French border, to begin your walk.
 This day’s walk is one of our favorites on the entire path.
 As you descend and occasionally ascend, you are treated to a beautiful forested path with lots of shade, great vistas, and a stroll through incredibly charming towns.
 We end our walk in Lintzoain and head off to an extraordinary lunch outside Pamplona.
 We will return to Pamplona for the evening.

 We will board our private bus to transport us to the outskirts of Pamplona, thereby bypassing the miles of sidewalks and industrial areas.
 We begin our walk outside Pamplona in the town of Cizur Menor.
 From here, we steadily climb to the Alto del Perdón (Forgiveness Peak), an iconic symbol on the path.
 At the top you will find many windmills and a beautiful long metal sculpture representing pilgrims on foot and horseback which is dedicated to all who walk the Camino.

 From there we descend through beautiful countryside and charming towns until we reach Muruzábal.
 We will have lunch in the lovely town of Puente la Reina, famous for its ancient bridge.
-After lunch, our bus will take us to the town of Estella to spend the night.
+After lunch, our bus will take us to our hotel for the night.

 16 kms / 10 miles

 Zirauki is a beautiful old medieval town in the midst of it all.
 Today’s walk is out in the country and brings us across an ancient Roman bridge near Lorca.
 Your reward today is arriving in Estella and getting to spend the afternoon exploring the city.
 It has a beautiful church and basilica and a charming river that winds through the city.
 There is an abundance of cafes and shops.

 9 kms / 6 miles